 The focus for Police Bank remains as it did 50 years ago, that is improving the lives of our Members through competitive products, low fees and superior service.

 David Walton replaced Ken Moroney as Chairman in 2012.
 Col Dyson and Greg McKenna (Board Appointed) joined the Board in 2012 along with Robert Redfern in 2013.
 Paul Biscoe departed the Board in 2012 followed by Graham Loughlin and Ken Moroney in 2013.

 Scott Weber (Board Appointed), President of the Pollice Association joined the Board in February 2015, followed by Tony Lauer's retirement in November 2015.

 In 2010, PCU achieved a significant operating milestone with total assets reaching $1 billion.
-In 2012 deposits exceeded $ 1 billion for the first time and membership stood at 75,000.
+In 2012 deposits exceeded $ 1 billion for the first time.
 In 2013 total assets stood at $1.38 billion and a new milestone was reached with loans outstanding exceeding $1 billion.

 In 2013, Police Bank achieved an above industry Satisfaction Rating of 92% based on independent Member research.

 In 2015, total assets exceeded $1.5 billion, and total loans outsanding over $1.1 billion.